Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

-1. Checkpoint: **Define the Book class**

-- Create a new class called `Book` after `app.Run()`.
-- It should contain these properties:
-    - `Id` (int)
-    - `Title` (string)
-    - `Author` (string)
+1. Checkpoint: Create a class named `Book` below the `app.Run()` line in `Program.cs`.
+It should have three properties: `Id` (int), `Title` (string), and `Author` (string).

-Hint: Define the class just like the `Item` class in the narrative.
-Use { get; set; } for each property.
+Hint: Follow the same format as the `Item` class shown earlier.
+Each property should use `{ get; set; }`.

-2. Checkpoint: **Declare an in-memory list for books**

-- At the top of `Program.cs`, add a list to store books.
+2. Checkpoint: Create a new in-memory list to hold `Book` objects after `var app = builder.Build();`.
+This list will store the data submitted to the API.

 Hint: It should be a `List<Book>` declared and initialized after `var app = builder.Build()`;.

-3. Checkpoint: **Add a POST endpoint to create a new book**
+3. Checkpoint: Add a new POST endpoint at `/api/books`.
+It should accept a `Book` object from the request body, add it to the books list, and return a `201 Created` response containing the added book.

-- Create a new POST route `/api/books` that:

-     - Accepts a JSON Book object
-     - Adds it to books list created in Checkpoint 2.
-     - It should return `201 Created` with the new book

 Hint: Use `MapPost`, accept a `Book` object as input, and return `Results.Created(...)`.

-4. Checkpoint: **Add a GET endpoint to retrieve a book by title**

-- Create a GET `/api/books/title/{title} route that:
-    - Receives the `title` from the route
-    - Performs a case-insensitive search through the list of books
-    - Returns the first matched book
-    - If no match is found, return 404
+4. Checkpoint: Add a GET endpoint at `/api/books/title/{title}`.
+It should take the `title` from the route, search the list of books, and return the first match using a case-insensitive check.
+If no book matches, return a `404 Not Found`.

 Hint: Use `ToLower()` and `Contains()` inside a `foreach` loop for partial, case-insensitive comparison like this: